-Caveat: The description of the IDW tool is unclear on how it deals with coordinate system issues.
+Note: The description of the IDW tool is unclear on how it deals with coordinate system issues.
 As the station locations are in LAT/LON, the distances between the stations are not simple equations.
 It is assumed ArcGIS deals with this issue.
 If this is not the case, there is a bias in the inverse distance weighing.
-As most stations are “local” (relatively close to each other), for most calculations this will only result in a potentially small error.
+As most stations are relatively close to each other, this will only result in a small error.

-A problem is that the IDW tool does not wrap around the globe (crossing the 360° to 0° meridian).
-This was managed by executing the IDW tool twice (only for the combined result, see below): once with the 180° meridian centred and once with the 0° meridian centred (the longitudes of the observation stations were either mapped on 0° to 360°, or on -180° to 180°).
+The IDW tool does not wrap around the globe (crossing the 360° to 0° meridian).
+This was managed by executing the IDW tool twice (only for the combined result, see below): once with the 180° meridian centered and once with the 0° meridian centered (the longitudes of the observation stations were either mapped on 0° to 360°, or on -180° to 180°).
 The resulting images were joined using the following scheme:

 The 0° to 360° image was reassembled as: B3+A2+A3+B2, while the -180° to 180°image resulted from A3+B2+B3+A2.

 Sea level rise is a very local affair.
-Multiple variables interact resulting in considerable variation around the world’s coastlines in how sea level rise is expressed.
-The values generated through the app represent those values realised through the application of an ensemble of all the CMIP5 general circulation models that have sea level rise patterns.
-Across the 28 models there are some where the modeled sea level rise for a location will exceed the ensemble mean while others will be less.
-Those that will use this type of sea level rise data need to be aware of this variability in model outcomes.
-Moreover, the models used in this app are only used to express potential change in sea level rise out to the year 2100.
-Where seas are rising they will continue to rise for centuries after the year 2100 given the inertia already in the global climate system set in train by current greenhouse gas concentrations.
-The app also only expresses the potential sea level rise levels that could be realized given current trends in greenhouse gas emissions that are in line with the representative concentration pathway of 8.5 W/m2 in 2100.
-The future could be better or worse than this assessment.
-However the information provided by the app is not the only scenario for the future; there are many that will evolve and therefore this one should not be construed as a prediction of any future level for a given location.
+Multiple variables interact resulting in considerable variation around the world’s coastlines in how sea level rise is expressed locally.
+The Marine toolbar represents values realized through the application of an ensemble of all the CMIP5 general circulation models that have sea level rise patterns.
+Across the 28 models there are some where the modelled sea level rise for a location will exceed the ensemble mean while others will be less.
+People who will use this type of sea level rise data need to be aware of this variability in model outcomes.
+Moreover, the models are only used to express potential change in sea level rise out to the year 2100 while sea level rise will continue for centuries given the lag in the global climate system set in train by current greenhouse gas concentrations.

 Church, J. A., & White, N. J., 2011.
 Sea-level rise from the late 19th to the early 21st century Surveys in Geophysics, 32(4-5), 585–602. doi:10.1007/s10712-011-9119-1.